spren9er/tilez/README.md

 ### Access HTML, SVG or Canvas element

-There are three ways to get a reference to the underlying HTML, SVG, Canvas or WebGL element of a tile.
+There are following ways to get a reference to the underlying HTML, SVG, Canvas or WebGL element of a tile.

 #### Get Element from Tile Context